jdcloudcom/en/documentation/Database-and-Cache-Service/RDS/FAQ/FAQ.md

   - VM may fail to access database due to wrong rules of the security group configured in the VM.
 The correct configuration of the VM security group is given in the VM settings.

 ## Software License
-- The SQL server service already contains the Microsoft SQL Server software license, and will be authorized by Microsoft SQL Server license after the instance is created.
-You don't have to purchase SQL Server license separately.
+- The JCS for SQL server service already contains the Microsoft SQL Server software license, and will be authorized by Microsoft SQL Server license after the instance is created.
+You don't have to purchase JCS for SQL Server license separately.
 - When a SQL Server instance is expired and deleted, the corresponding software license will fail accordingly, and you cannot use the original license for other authorization.
-- The SQL Server Service of JD Cloud does not support users' own SQL Server license temporarily.
+- The JCS for SQL Server Service does not support users' own SQL Server license temporarily.

-## The historical data in SQL Server performance analysis cannot be seen after the SQL Server service instance is rebooted.
+## The historical data in JCS for SQL Server performance analysis cannot be seen after the JCS for SQL Server service instance is rebooted.
 The data in the performance analysis is saved in the instance memory.
 The performance analysis data will be lost after the instance is rebooted.
 You can use following two OpenAPIs to export the data if demanding the historical data analysis.
 - describeIndexPerformance
 - describeQueryPerformance